Summary

 - Scenario 1: If a driver in San Pedro is in a motor vehicle accident and waits six months to notify their auto insurance policy provider, the insurance company may deny the claim, arguing that the delay makes it impossible to verify injuries or damage.

 The sooner you act, the stronger your case.
-Speak with our experienced personal injury lawyer today to ensure your claim is filed on time.
+Speak with our experienced accident lawyer in San Pedro today to ensure your claim is filed on time.

 How Insurance Companies Trick Victims Into Missing Their Deadline